 The Aurora Borealis is a spectacular natural wonder and definitely falls under some of the unique things to do in Iceland.
-The Northern Lights seem to be colourful waves of light slithering over the night sky like serpents.
+The Northern Lights seem to be colorful waves of light slithering over the night sky like serpents.
 But if this is on your bucket list, you need to choose your timing right.

-Many visitors make the mistake of travelling to Iceland in summer and simply assuming that they’ll see the Northern Lights.
+Many visitors make the mistake of traveling to Iceland in summer and simply assuming that they’ll see the Northern Lights.
 But even though you might get lucky sometime in August when the days start getting shorter, it’s still not dark enough for the Aurora Borealis to truly come out to play.
 If the Northern Lights are on your wishlist, you’ll need to visit the island in the winter season.

 You also need to choose your location well.
 Simply follow the rule of thumb for viewing any heavenly bodies.
-You can’t expect to see stars in all their splendour in the middle of the city with all its glaring lights, and neither can you expect to see the Northern Lights in these areas.
+You can’t expect to see stars in all their splendor in the middle of the city with all its glaring lights, and neither can you expect to see the Northern Lights in these areas.
 That means that Reykjavik should probably not be your chosen viewing location.
 You’ll need to venture to the more remote areas such as the Westfjords.